links-ads/igarss-fmars/README.md

 ## Experiments

-To run the experiments reported in the paper, the following commands are used to train and test the three models.
+To run the experiments reported in the paper, the following commands are used to train and test the three models (SegFormer, DAFormer, MIC).

 ```
 python -B -O tools/train.py configs/fmars/segformer.py